Found a cavity and wondering if you can just ignore it for a while?

-The article explores how minor dental issues can evolve into serious oral health issues and emphasizes the importance of getting timely dental care.
 Ignoring small dental problems like cavities or chipped teeth can result in increased pain, infection, and the need for more complex and expensive procedures.

 Reasons you shouldn’t leave dental cavities untreated

-Early detection and intervention are key to preventing serious complications.
+That’s why early detection and intervention are key to preventing serious complications.

-It takes up to five years for a cavity to fully develop to the point of needing attention, but it is advised to not let cavities go untreated for more than a few months.
-After a year the untreated cavity causes serious problems to the tooth structure, and after two-plus years, infection may spread to other teeth and you may need a root canal.
+After a year, an untreated cavity causes serious problems to the tooth structure, and after two-plus years, infection may spread to other teeth, and you may need a root canal.

 Impact of Delaying Dental Care

-Increased pain and infection: Untreated dental conditions result in toothaches, sensitivity, and gum inflammation, that intensify over time, making it difficult to perform daily tasks such as eating, speaking, or even concentrating.
+Increased pain and infection: Untreated dental conditions result in toothaches, sensitivity, and gum inflammation that intensify over time, making it difficult to perform daily tasks such as eating, speaking, or even concentrating.

 Additionally, if the condition worsens, it could involve other teeth and surrounding tissues, leading to a more complex treatment and financial strain.

-Signs and Symptoms of an untreated dental cavity
+Signs and Symptoms of an Untreated Dental Cavity

 The symptoms of cavities vary, depending on the location and how deep the cavity has spread.
 The most common symptoms include

-- Toothache and other pain
+- Persistent toothache and other pain

-- Tooth Sensitivity
+- Tooth Sensitivity to hot, cold, or sweet foods.

 Complications of an untreated cavity